 - Oversized Sliding, French, or Folding Glass Doors: A number of popular window manufacturers now offer extended sliding glass, large French glass, or bi-fold doors as a standard part of their catalog, which means you can avoid the extra expense of having frames custom-built for you.
 They’ll also have undergone testing to ensure that they’re structurally sound.
 They typically include features like compression seals and locking components to improve efficiency.

 - Floor-to-ceiling Picture Windows: Large picture windows are another way to get enhanced views without sacrificing your building envelope’s efficiency.
-For superior performance, look for windows with dual pane glazing and gas filled insulation, low-E glass, and vinyl or fiberglass frames.
+For superior performance, look for windows with double paned glass windows and gas filled insulation, low-E glass, and vinyl or fiberglass frames.
 You can also visit the ENERGY STAR program’s list of the most efficient picture windows for 2017.

 - Paired Picture and Awning Windows: If a single large picture window is still not enough window for you, you can also pair sets of picture windows in a row.
 Homeowners often add a second row of awning windows—a narrow profiled window that opens outward—above or below this first set to offer ventilation and capture the breeze.
 Again, high performance features like efficient frame materials and better glazing make most of the difference here.